For Incoming Students

 Q18.
 What subject choices are open to me?

 Lingnan offers undergraduate programmes leading to the award of Bachelor's degrees in Arts, Business Administration and Social Sciences.
-In general, you are allowed to take any courses from the course list, provided that you meet the prerequisite requirements and do not foresee any problem in the medium of teaching.
+In general, you are allowed to take any courses from the course list,subject to availability and provided that you meet the prerequisite requirements and do not foresee any problem in the medium of teaching.
 If you have not received primary and secondary education with Chinese as a medium of teaching, the courses designed by the Department of Chinese and the Department of Translation may not suit you.

 Q19.
 Are prerequisite requirements applied to exchange students?